 Adult supervision is key during playtime, especially in mixed age groups where little ones might get their hands on older kids’ toys.
 For the variety of sports that kids play, “protective polycarbonate sports glasses are a must, especially for high velocity ball-sports such as tennis and baseball,” Dr. Crissman Head explains.

 Now you know that some toys can pose a hazard to the eyes, but did you know there are many toys that can actually improve a child’s coordination and stimulate vision?

 Look for toys with contrasting patterns and bright primary colors to help promote visual development in younger children.
 Marble runs, beading projects, racetracks, and other toys that require tracking with the eyes are great for helping develop hand-eye coordination.
-Bean bag tossing, riding bicycles, and other backyard games encourage outdoor play and coordination.
-Also, these all help build a child’s visual skills.
+Riding bicycles, bean bag tossing and other backyard games encourage outdoor play and build a child’s coordination and visual skills.

 Regardless of which toy route you take, Dr. Crissman Head recommends that toy buyers, “pick age-appropriate toys, avoid ones that have projectile objects or sharp edges, and instruct the child in how to properly play with the toy as you monitor them.”

 With those tips, you’re ready to go shopping for the next lucky kid on your list.